scrGPT/Scripts-from-ChatGPT/batch/ping-scripts/ping_log_example.md

 ### Full Code
 You can find the full code [here](ping_log_without_comments.bat).

-### Usage
-1. Download the script.
-2. Double-click the `.bat` file to run it.

-Alternatively, you can run it from a command prompt:
-1. Open a command prompt.
-2. Navigate to the folder containing the script.
-3. Run the script:
-    ```bash
-    ping_log_without_comments.bat
-    ```

 ### Example Output

 When you run the `ping_log_without_comments.bat` script and enter `google.com` as the host address, it will create a log file named `Log_google.com.log` and continuously log the ping results.